Penjor

 The poles vary in length but are typically 5-10 meters in height with a distinctive curve near its upper portion.
 The penjor is said to resemble both the tail of the barong, a symbol of the goodness, and the peak of the sacred mountain Mount Agung.
 Their decoration schemes range from simple to exquisite using yellow coconut leaves and a variety of other symbolic materials such as pala bungkah (sweet potato) roots, pala gantung (cucumbers, oranges, bananas), pala wija (rice, corn), plawa (leaves), traditional cakes, and coins.
 Some penjors are created as permanent installations.
+At the base of the penjor a small shrine is attached, which is decorated with a lamak.